Tearsheet

 AI Analysis | Feedback

-Daniel Frey, Executive Vice President and Chief Financial Officer
+Daniel S. Frey Executive Vice President and Chief Financial Officer

-Daniel Frey is the Executive Vice President and Chief Financial Officer for Travelers.
-He joined Travelers in 2003 and has held several key financial management roles across the company.
-Prior to joining Travelers, Frey served as Chief Financial Officer for Spalding Sports Worldwide, where he helped improve the company's overall performance and successfully managed the simultaneous sale of three product lines to three buyers.
-He also held various finance positions at Duracell International, Inc. and began his career in public accounting at Deloitte & Touche, where he earned his CPA.
-Frey holds a bachelor's degree in accounting from the University of Connecticut.
-He was appointed Executive Vice President and Chief Financial Officer effective September 1, 2018.
+Daniel S. Frey is the Executive Vice President and Chief Financial Officer for Travelers.
+He joined Travelers in 2003 and has served in various financial management capacities, including Senior Vice President and Chief Financial Officer for the Personal Insurance segment and Chief Financial Officer for the Claim and Field Management organizations.
+Before joining Travelers, Frey was the Chief Financial Officer for Spalding Sports Worldwide, where he contributed to improving the company's performance and successfully managed the simultaneous sale of three product lines to three different buyers.
+He also held several finance positions at Duracell International, Inc. and started his career in public accounting at Deloitte & Touche.

-Avrohom J. (“A.J.”)
-Kess serves as the Vice Chairman and Chief Legal Officer for Travelers.
+Avrohom J. Kess serves as Vice Chairman and Chief Legal Officer of The Travelers Companies, Inc.

-Andy Bessette is the Executive Vice President and Chief Administrative Officer of Travelers.
+Michael F. Klein is the Executive Vice President and President, Personal Insurance for Travelers.

 AI Analysis | Feedback